Review: Sheer Mag Rock Reverb

 The setlist was comprised of a mix of cuts from the band’s new record, Need to Feel Your Love, with a number of classics from their first three EPs.
 New songs, including the politically charged “Meet Me in the Street” and “Expect the Bayonet,” mixed in seamlessly with the likes of “Button Up” and “Fan the Flames.”

-Despite a broken bass string and a slight pause in the show, the band provided a thunderous rendition of “Turn It Up,” complete a three-guitar chugging riff, dueling guitar solo, and the musicians shouting the title in between verses from Halladay.
+Despite a broken bass string and a slight pause in the show, the band provided a thunderous rendition of “Turn It Up,” complete a three-guitar chugging riff, dueling guitar solo, and the musicians shouting the title in between verses from lead singer Tina Halladay.

 They could have played these songs half-heartedly and I still probably would have enjoyed it.
 Luckily, the interplay between all the band’s members was impeccable.